 The project is funded by the Research Innovation Facility (RIF) of the International Institute of Social Studies.

 On 10 March 2020, just days before the world went into lockdown as the pandemic started its slow march of destruction, photographer Zindzi Zwietering launched her photo exhibition called Bron at the International Institute of Social Studies (ISS).
-The exhibition showed life on the ground for residents of Cape Town, a city of four million people at the southernmost point of the African continent, during the city’s water crisis in the first months of 2018.
-Zwietering had travelled to Cape Town expecting an apocalyptic scenario in the weeks before Day Zero – the day on which the city’s water supplies would run out and the entire city’s taps would be turned off.
-Panic was predicted.
-Yet her photos reveal calm, not chaos, intriguing viewers and causing them to question the discourses on water wars and conflicts that accompany those on water scarcity.
+Zwietering had travelled to Cape Town expecting an apocalyptic scenario in the weeks before Day Zero – the day on which the entire city’s taps would be turned off following the depletion of its water supplies.
+Her work documented life on the ground at the height of the crisis, revealing surprising and sometimes beautiful moments.

-We have strengthened our collaboration by working on a book also titled Bron.
+I was therefore invited to give a talk at the opening of the exhibition.
+This has been the start of a fruitful multidisciplinary project.
+We are currently working on a book also titled Bron.
 The publication sits at the interface of art and science, revealing how residents of Cape Town navigated the city's water crisis through photographs and texts that are based on observations, personal experience, and research on understandings of and adaptation to water scarcity in other South African towns.
-Stay tuned for more news on this!

 In June 2020, Zindzi and I were invited to talk at a world café hosted by a handful of Belgian organisations including 11.11.11, Oxfam-Wereldwinkels, Broederlijk Delen, MO* and Dienst Ontwikkelingssamenwerking Stad Antwerpen.
 We reflected on how water users make sense of changing water availability in urban contexts through a reflection of Cape Town’s water crisis.
 At that time, a drought was sweeping through Western Europe, leading to water restrictions and new understandings of the value of water.
 Our observations, we hope, could help water users in high-income countries who had likely never faced water shortages to better understand changing water availability.